lambdamikel/Busch-2090/README.md

 Occasionally, the Emic 2 crashes and simply stops talking.
 Then, only a full power-cycle will revive it.

+The built-in Emic can also be accessed programmatically be means of Microtronic machine instructions, and hence be made to speak arbitrary sentences.
+The ``MOV xx`` / code ``0xx`` instructions are being used for this purpose.
+The effect of a ``MOV xx`` instruction is to copy the contents of register ``x`` onto itself, so these instructions are basically vacuous, redundant NO-OPs.
+An extra meaning / extra effect is given to them in the Mega version 3.
+Here, a ``MOV xx`` sends a (high- or low) nibble ``x`` to the built-in Emic 2.
+A full ASCII character with decimal code ``xy`` (e.g., 65 for character ``A``) is thus sent via ``0xx, 0yy`` (e.g., ``066, 055`` for character ``A``), in ``most significant nibble first`` order.
+Notice that these nibbles are decimal nibbles though, not hexadecimal nibbles.
+Hence, ``x`` can take values from 0 to C (ASCII goes from 0 to 127, and 12 = C - not all ASCII characters are speakable, of course - in fact, all characters below 32 are ignored, with the exception of carriage return, ASCII code 13).
+Decimal coding is used in order to make entry of ASCII character codes more convenient.
+Notice that Emic requires a heading ``S`` as well as a trailing carriage return (ASCII code 13).
+An ``ABC`` from the Emic 2 hence takes the program ``088 033 066 055
+066 066 066 077 011 0033``.
+Consequently, the Microtronic program
+memory can store 126 characters max.

 ###Required Third-Party Libraries

 The emulator requires the following libraries, which are the work of